-To be eligible for vacation, floating holiday, or compensatory time-off, the employee shall submit a written request to their manager as soon as possible prior to the scheduling of said leave, but no later than twenty-four (24) hours prior to the commencement of said leave.
-Further, leave will be granted only when there is an acceptable staffing level and without the necessity of paying overtime to another employee.
+To be eligible for vacation, floating holiday, or compensatory time-off, the employee shall submit a written request to their Manager as soon as possible prior to the scheduling of said leave, but no less than 21 days prior to the beginning of the time off.
+Further, leave will be granted only when there is an acceptable staffing level..